AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 $$F = \frac{k'x}{L} $$

-We defined this last equation for the two states in the valve: when the valve was closed, we found the force required to open and when the valve is open, we found the force required to close.
+Using the above equation, equations were derived for the two states in the valve:

 $$F_{open} = \frac{k'x_{1}}{L} $$

 $$F_{close} = \frac{k'x_{2}}{L}$$Where: